schooltool-project/schooltool-book/source/server-settings.rst

    .. image:: images/server-settings-11.png

-Clicking on the edit pencil allows some customization of this display:
+Clicking on the yellow pencil icon allows some customization of this display:

    .. image:: images/server-settings-12.png